ssubrahm/Todo-webapp/README.md

 # Todo-webapp
-A minimalistic Todo WebApp
+A minimalistic Todo WebApp.
-Contains an add and complete capability for the todo tasks
+Contains an add and complete capability for the todo tasks.